ozluna/EcoShop/README.md

 * **Top Header**
     * On the left of the header you can see the brand logo
     ![(media/EcoShopLogo.png)](media/EcoShopLogo.png)
-    * Links for the users and search bar on the middle range and the _All Product_ which is a dropdown take you to product page andsort the products in range such as `By Price`, `By Category`. _Categories_ such as `Kitchen`.
+    * Links for the users and search bar on the middle range and the _All Product_, which is a dropdown, take you to product page and sort the products in range such as `By Price`, `By Category`. _Categories_ such as `Kitchen`.
     ![(readme-doc/allproducts.PNG](readme-doc/allproducts.PNG)
-    * The navbar is collapsed into a burger icon on small and medium sized screens and the logo disappears there fore _Home_ button appears on the dropdown menu
+    * The navbar is collapsed into a burger icon on small and medium sized screens and the logo disappears therefore `Home` button appears on the dropdown menu
     ![(readme-doc/mobnav.PNG](readme-doc/mobnav.PNG)
-    * Search box function allows the visitors to search the products on online shop with keywords.
-The keywords are searched over name and description field of Product Model. it collapses to magnified icon on small and medium sized screens.
+    * Search box function allows the visitors to search the products in online shop with keywords.
+The keywords are searched over name and description field of Product Model.
+It collapses to magnified icon on small and medium sized screens.
     * On the right corner there is user icon it is a dropdown button gives `Register` and `Login` options.
 If the user is logged in `My Profile` and `Logout`.
 If the user is superuser `Product Management ` option will also appear.

 * **Footer**
-  * Logo which is link to the home page
+  * Logo which is link to the home page.
-  * A list of navigation links users might need when viewing the footer.
+  * A list of navigation links that users might need when viewing the footer.
   * Copyright information.
-  * Social media links they are not linked at the moment but I will add them once the EcoShop social media platforms are exist.
+  * Social media link are not linked at the moment but I will add them once the EcoShop social media platforms are created.

 * **Toasts**
   * Bootstrap toast feature is used to inform the user.
-There are 4 types of notification user can see `success`, `error`, `info` and `warning` each one of them has different colour and heading with different messages.
+There are 4 types of notifications that users can see `success`, `error`, `info` and `warning`, each one of them has different colour and heading with different messages.

   ![(readme-doc/successmessage.PNG](readme-doc/successmessage.PNG)

 ## **Existing Features**
 ### **Home Page**
 The homepage is the most visited place in the webstore.
 It’s the page from where the customers start exploring the storefront.
-I want to excite the customers with my homepage content by highlighting my best-selling product, special offer and new items.
+I want to excite the customers with my homepage content by highlighting my best-selling products, special offers and new items.
 To fulfil that purpose, I added 20% discount modal, new arrival row and popular categories row.
-* A modal pops up in 3 second, gives enough time to the user a glimpse of the page before the modal pops in.
+* A modal pops up in 3 seconds, gives enough time to the user a glimpse of the page before the modal pops in.
 ![(readme-doc/modalpopup.PNG)](readme-doc/modalpopup.PNG)
-* Homepage welcomes the user with free delivery treshold banner and navigation bar.
+* Homepage welcomes the user with free delivery threshold banner and navigation bar.
-* Hero image choosed from [canva](canva.com) There is a motto emphasis "why you should shop on this website" and a `Shop Now` button completes the image.
+* Hero image choosed from [canva](canva.com).
+A motto emphasis "why you should shop on this website" and a `Shop Now` button completes the image.
 ![(readme-doc/heroimagews.PNG)](readme-doc/heroimagews.PNG)
-* New arrival row I added a line of code to the `home` app `views.py` which calls last added 4 items to the website.
+* In New arrival row I added a line of code to the `home` app `views.py` which calls last 4 items added to the website.
 ![(readme-doc/newarrival.PNG)](readme-doc/newarrival.PNG)
-* About us section introduce the site to the visitor
+* About us section introduce the site to the visitor.
-* Popular categories is inprogress part of the page.
+* Popular categories is an in-progress part of the page.
 It is static at the moment but in future will call the most clicked categories to the home page.
 ### **Product Page**
- You can come to this page either `Shop Now` button on the home page or `All Products` link from the navigation bar.
-Also, you can see categorised version.
+ You can come to this page using either `Shop Now` button on the home page or `All Products` link from the navigation bar.
+Also, you can see a categorised version.
  * As you land to the product page you can see how many products exist in this webstore on the left corner.
-On the right corner you can sort all the products by `price`, `name` and `category`
+On the right corner you can sort all the products by `price`, `name` and `category.`
- * Each product is in a `MDB` card feature which has an image the product name and Add to cart button.
+ * Each product is in a `MDB` card feature which has an image, the product name and a Add to cart button.
 If you are a `superuser` you can also `add` or `delete` a product from this page.
  ![(readme-doc/productcart.PNG)](readme-doc/productcart.PNG)
- * A floating button appears on the lower right of the screen when the user starts to scroll downwards.
+ * A floating button appears on the lower right side of the screen when the user starts to scroll downwards.
 Clicking this moves the view back up to the top of the page.
-This added because as products populates only one page, the page can be quite long, and this gives option to go to top without scrolling manually.
-I influenced the scroll top button from [W3S](w3school.com)
+This was added because as products populate only one page, the page can be quite long, and this gives the option to go to top without scrolling manually.
+For this scroll-to-top button I was influenced from [W3S](w3school.com)
  ### **Product Detail Page**
- * From the products page user can click to any product to see the details of it and choose quantity then `Add To Cart`.
+ * From the products page users can click to any product to see the details of it, choose quantity and then `Add To Cart`.
- * Authenticated user, can leave a comment, and rate the product.
-If the user is not signed in, they can see the reviews and count of them but can't see the "review form" instead they are encouraging to login to leave a review.
+ * Authenticated users, can leave a comment, and rate the product.
+If the user is not signed in, they can see the reviews and see the number of these but they can't see the "review form", instead they are encouraged to login to leave a review.
- * If the user leaves a review this will appear with user name and user icon on the left, given rate will fill the stars and it will position next to username.
-On the next column user can see review headline and review subject.
+ * If the user leaves a review this will appear with user name and user icon on the left.
+Giving a rate will fill the stars and it will be position next to username.
+On the next column users can see a review headline and review subject.
 Every review will be divided by `hr` horizantal line.
  * Superuser if authenticated can edit and/or delete the product using `edit` and `delete` buttons which are located next to product rating.

 ### **Shopping Cart**
-* If there is no item in the shopping cart user can see "Your cart is empty" message and `Keep Shopping` button which will take user to products page.
+* If there is no item in the shopping cart users can see "Your cart is empty" message and `Keep Shopping` button which will take users to products page.
-* If the cart has a product on the left side, it shows the products added to the cart.
+* If the cart has a product, on the left side it shows the products added to the cart.
 Customers can change the quantity or remove the products in here.
-* On the bottom left of the page customer can use a discount coupon code, right now  `DISCOUNT20` will give 20% off of the cart total (delivery is not included to the discount, it will be calculated from the full price).
+* On the bottom left of the page customers can use a discount coupon code, right now  `DISCOUNT20` will give 20% off of the cart total (delivery is not included to the discount, this will be calculated from the full price).
 * On the bottom right, you can see the order summary that shows Cart Total, Delivery and Grand Total.
-If there is discount coupon applied customer see the before and after the discount.
+If there is a discount coupon applied customers see the before and after the discount.
-* When the customer happy with their cart `Secure Checkout` button take them to the checkout page.
+* When the customer is happy with their cart, the `Secure Checkout` button take them to the checkout page.

 ### **Checkout page**
 * On the checkout page, customers are asked to fill in delivery details.
 The customer can complete the checkout process without having an account, if the customer hasn't logged in, the message "Create an account or login to save this information" is shown just before the card details.
-* On the right, the customer can see order summary and Order Total, Delivery and Discount (if there is any discount code applied)
+* On the right, the customer can see order summary and Order Total, Delivery and Discount (if there is any discount code applied).
-* Once the customer filled up their details, they can `Complete Order` finilaze the purchase.
+* Once the customer has filled up their details, they can click `Complete Order` to finilaze the purchase.

 ### **Checkout Success Page**
-* A thank you message will be displayed after the checkout process and the table that holds the order details.
+* A thank you message will be displayed after the checkout process and as well as a table that holds the order details.
-* Keep Shopping button is placed at the end of the page, and if the user has been logged into their account, Back to Profile will be shown.
+* `Keep Shopping` button is placed at the end of the page, and if the user has been logged into their account the `Back to Profile` button will be shown.
 ### **My Profile Page**
-* My Profile page is available for authenticated users and will be shown in the My Account Dropdown menu at the navbar which appears when user log into their account.
+* My Profile page is available for authenticated users and will be shown in the My Account Dropdown menu at the navbar which appears when users log into their account.
 * In Profile Page, authenticated users can `Edit` Delivery Information and see Order History.

 ### **Product Management for Superuser**
-* It is limited to authenticated superusers to see the admin page admin can:
+* It is limited to authenticated superusers to see the admin page.
+Admin can:
   * add products,
   * edit products,
   * delete products.
-* If non-logged in users try to access the url directly, it will redirect to the sign in page.
+* If non logged-in users try to access the url directly, it will redirect to the sign in page.
 If a non-superuser tries to access the url, an error message pops up which says that only a superuser can access this page.

 ## **Features Left to Implement**

-There are some of features left to implement in the future which I could not add to the project this time due to time constraints.
-These features are great to be added for a more complete online shop service which would lead to higher customer satisfaction.
+There are some features left to implement in the future which I could not add to the project this time due to time constraints.
+These features would be great to be added for a more complete online shop service which would lead to higher customer satisfaction.
 1. **Home page modal pop up**: I would like to limit the modal popping only once than everytime user refresh/visits the home page.
-It is more annoying then attrackting if the user needs to keep click close button.
+It is more annoying than attrackting if the user needs to keep clicking the close button.

-2. **Popular categories**: I would like to add a functionality to the this section which will be shown categories the most clicked or added to the cart.
+2. **Popular categories**: I would like to add a functionality to the this section which will show categories most clicked or added to the cart.
-3. **Product page Add to Cart**: User can only add one product at a time from the product page.
-I am planing to add a modal will pop up a screen with a quantity option.
+3. **Product page Add to Cart**: Users can only add one product at a time from the product page.
+I am planing to add a modal pop up screen with a quantity option.
 Also, I would like to show user ratings here so customer can see and can sort the products by their ratings.

-4. **Reviews**: Right now one user can add as many reviews as they want on any products this can lead a biased opinion.
-I would like to limit this to a one and whether the user purchased the product they commenting.
-Also, I would like to user able to add image when they use this product.
+4. **Reviews**: Right now one user can add as many reviews as they want on any products, this can lead to a biased opinion.
+I would like to limit this to one review and whether the user purchased the product they commenting on.
+Also, I would like users to be able to add images when they use this product.
 This will encourage other users to buy the same product.
-5. **Social Account Login**: I would like to users be able to sign up / log into their account of the site, using an existing third party account such as Facebook and Twitter.
+5. **Social Account Login**: I would like users to be able to sign up and/or log into their account using an existing third party account such as Facebook and Twitter.
 This is beneficial to users and the site owners.
-For users, it's hassle free for remembering a password for the site and it gives the users a smooth registration process.
-For the site owners, there are many benefits gained by social login - such as increasing user sign ups, reducing bounce rate and gaining a user's social account details which is beneficial for marketing purpose.
+For users, it is hassle free for not having to remember a password for this site and it gives the users a smooth registration process.
+For the site owner, there are many benefits gained by social login - such as increasing user sign ups, reducing bounce rate and gaining a user's social account details which is beneficial for marketing purpose.
-6. **Coupon code**: It would be useful if the admin can set time and or put conditions to the codes such as "first purchase".
-In future I will add this option to the admin section.
+6. **Coupon code**: It would be useful if the admin can set a time and/or put conditions to the codes such as "first purchase".
+In the future I will add this option to the admin section.
-7. **News Letter**: News letter is one of the best way advertise your products and inform customers about discounts so they will more often visit your shop this will rise of their purchase rate.
+7. **Newsletter**: Newsletter is one of the best way to advertise your products and inform customers about discounts so they will visit more often your shop, this will rise their purchase rate.

 # **Wireframes**
 These wireframes were created using Balsamiq during the Scope Plane part of the design and planning process for this project.
 * [Home Page](readme-doc/Home-Page.png)